About DIY Dog Fences

 If you like the idea of wireless, there are a few things you should know first.
 They will not work on every home, such as one that has aluminum or stucco siding.
 Your yard needs to have a minimum amount of landscaping, without heavy shrubs or trees present.
 No large vehicles can be left sitting within the space.

-You can choose your level of correction when working with a wireless dog fence.
+You can choose your level of correction when working with a extreme invisible fence.
 Consider the temperament of the dog as well as his size and age.
 You may even choose a tone only setting which produces an audible alert to the controller.
 As wireless dog fences are portable and convenient, you can take them with you if you so desire.

 Dog Training Tips